fingerprintjs/fingerprintjs/.github/ISSUE_TEMPLATE/other_bug.md

 ### Fingerprint data

-If applicable, run `fp.get({ debug: true ))` and copy all debug messages from the browser console for both/all fingerprints involved.
+If applicable, provide the FULL DATA of both/all fingerprints using this page: https://fingerprintjs.github.io/fingerprintjs/.
-Alternatively, provide a jsfiddle that reproduces the bug.
+Alternatively, provide a JSFiddle that reproduces the bug.